 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Birmingham is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Birmingham is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Birmingham who work in office and administrative support (12.03%), sales jobs (10.75%), and management occupations (7.50%).

-The overall education level of Birmingham is somewhat higher than in the average US city of 21.84%: 27.39% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Birmingham is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.39% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Birmingham in 2018 was $24,480, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $97,920 for a family of four.
 However, Birmingham contains both very wealthy and poor people as well.